Damianos | Science, Politics, and the Anthropocene Working Group | Buch | 978-1-032-99004-0 | www2.sack.de

 Introduction

-Chapter One: What is the Anthropocene?
+1. What Was the Anthropocene?

-Chapter Two: The Original Forensic Science
+2. The Original Forensic Science

-Chapter Three: An Evaluative Framework
+3. An Evaluative Framework

-Chapter Four: Biography of the GSSP
+4. Biography of the GSSP

-Chapter Five: The AWG Meeting of Mainz, September 2018
+5. The AWG Meeting of Mainz, September 2018

 Alexander Damianos is lecturer at Kent Law School, University of Kent.
 He researches the historical significance of science and technology.
 He regularly publishes in leading journals across law, aesthetics, and sociology of science.
-He holds a PhD in Law from the London School of Economics & Political Science.
+He holds a PhD in Law from the London School of Economics and Political Science.

 Ihre Fragen, Wünsche oder Anmerkungen